Fieldwork

 Project Description:

 We will be working at three historic period sites this summer: (1) a French colonial fort (Ft.
-Kaskaskia); (2) an American fort (Garrison Hill site) in Illinois visited by the explorers Lewis and Clark in 1803; (3) and a pre-Civil War African American community (Miller Grove site) believed to have been involved in the Underground Railroad helping runaway slaves on their path to freedom.
+Kaskaskia I); (2) the American fort Kaskaskia II (also called the Garrison Hill site) in Illinois visited by the explorers Lewis and Clark in 1803; (3) and a pre-Civil War African American community (Miller Grove site) believed to have been involved in the Underground Railroad helping runaway slaves on their path to freedom.
 Students will have the opportunity to work with remote sensing (ground penetrating radar and gradiometer), drones, and GPS mapping equipment at all three sites as well as learning field excavation methods.
+We will cycle small groups of students between the three sites and our curation facility in Carbondale, Illinois, for purposes of social distancing.
+Mask wearing and social distancing will also form part of the field investigations to the extent possible.

 Period(s) of Occupation: 1734-1865 A.D.